My Story

 My Adventure with Kimono Became a Lifelong Journey

-I started learning kimono dressing with a simple thought: 'Would people abroad be happy to see me in a kimono?'
+I began learning kimono dressing with a simple thought: "Would people abroad be happy to see me in a kimono?"

-With this desire in mind, I have opened this class.
+With this passion in my heart, I founded this class.

 About